According to reports from Sandisk, one third of all memory cards on the market are counterfeit.

 It is not unusual to find counterfeit and generic cards with memory substantially below what is printed on the card.
 If you don't check your purchase, you may lose your content or damage your equipment.

 SanDisk offers responsive and excellent support through their online customer service.

-This SanDisk branded 64GB micro SDXC card was purchased on eBay.
+This 128GB SanDisk micro SD card is a fake, but sold on eBay.

 This 16GB SanDisk micro SD offered on Amazon does not exist in the SanDisk product line.

 Don't be deceived by a fake, buy from authorized SanDisk retailers.

 Counterfeit sellers are very good at creating convincing listings to deceive you.

 This 16GB SanDisk micro SD memory card does not exist in the SanDisk product line -- it is a fake sold on eBay.

 This 256GB SanDisk micro SD card is offered on eBay but does not exist in the SanDisk product line -- it is a fake.